Kamran1819G/Rapid-File-Downloader/readme.md

 ### 6. Dynamic Progress Updates

-The UI shows real-time progress for both individual segments and the overall download.
-This is achieved by continuously updating the progress bars based on the downloaded bytes.
+The user interface displays real-time progress for each segment and the total download progress.

 #### Logic

-The progress is calculated as the ratio of downloaded bytes to the total file size and updated every 100 ms:
+Overall progress is calculated and updated every 100 ms:

 ```python
 overall_progress = (self.total_downloaded / self.total_size)